pttmrk/codesite/content/_index.md

 </div>

-[Jimmy Song(宋净超)](/about) is a **Developer Advocate** working at [Ant Financial](https://www.antfin.com/)(蚂蚁金服), also a Gopher, open source enthusiast, [Kubernetes](https://kubernetes.io), [Hugo](https://gohugo.io) fans.
-He operates another two website about Big Data(*<https://dataikudss.com>*) and Cloud Native(*<https://cloudnativego.com>*) at the same time.
-This is his own blog, all opinions by himself.
-If you do not see him in front of the computer, he must be traveling or taking pictures outside, visit his amazing pictures at [tuchong](https://jimmysong.tuchong.com/)(图虫).
-Feel free to [follow him on twitter](https://twitter.com/jimmysongio) or keep touch with him in wechat(微信), his wechat account is *jimmysong*.
-He has kept writing free and open-sourced [kubernetes-handbook](https://jimmysong.io/kubernetes-handbook) and [hugo-handbook](https://jimmysong.io/hugo-handbook) for the users who speak Chinese.
-Sometimes he will share opinions or best practice on the conference, meetup or workshop, see more at his [schedule](https://jimmysong.io/about/#activities).
+[Marco Patti](/about) is a **Solution Architect** from Milan, Italy.
+Also a data junkie, music player and lover, photography and board games enthusiast.
+This is his personal website and blog, all opinions by himself.
+Feel free to follow him on [twitter](https://twitter.com/pttmrk) or keep in touch with him on [telegram](https://t.me/mkrco).